top of page

 Rauchbier

-Rauchbier is a type of German beer that is known for its smoky flavor.
-"Rauch" means smoke in German, and this beer style gets its distinct taste from the use of malt that has been dried over an open flame.
-The smoke from the fire imparts a unique smoky aroma and flavour to the beer.
+Rauchbier is a very old style of beer.
+"Rauch" means smoke in German, and this beer style gets its distinct taste from the use of malt that has been dried over an open flame where smoke from the fire imparts a unique aroma and flavour to the beer.

-Rauchbier and other smoked beers can vary in colour, ranging from pale to amber or even dark brown.
+Rauchbier, which has grown to encompass other smoked beers, can vary in colour, ranging from pale to amber or even dark brown.
 It is typically a lager beer, but there are also ales that fall under this style.
 The smoky character of Rauchbier can be quite pronounced, reminiscent of campfire or smoked meats.

-This beer style originated in the region of Franconia in Germany, particularly in the town of Bamberg.
+The actual Rauchbier style originated in the region of Franconia in Germany, in the town of Bamberg.
 The most famous example of Rauchbier is the Aecht Schlenkerla Rauchbier, which has been brewed in Bamberg since the 17th century.
+While it contains smokiness, this beer is all about balancing that with a rich malt character.
+This results in a flavourful brew with a usually dry finish.

-Rauchbier is not as widely available as other beer styles, but it is appreciated by beer enthusiasts who enjoy the unique and robust smoky flavours it offers.
+Rauchbier is not as widely popular or available as other beer styles, but it is appreciated by beer enthusiasts who enjoy the unique and robust flavours.

 a glass of rauchbier in front of a fireplace